 Hours: Park is open 9am-5pm daily; Center for Science Teaching and Learning is open Wednesday-Sunday 10am-4pm

 The 17-acre park and preserve allows families to enjoy a lovely nature trail and a beautifully renovated brick walkway surrounding a pond.
 The pond permits fishing (children ages 16 and younger are not required to have a fishing license).
 Tanglewood also houses the nonprofit educational organization Center for Science Teaching and Learning, which hosts regular science learning programs for kids.

 The Animal Farm Petting Zoo

 296 Wading River Road, Manorville

 Admission: $14.50; $12.50 seniors and children ages 2-16; free for children younger than 2

-See a large selection of rare and unusual birds, monkeys, llamas, reptiles, and other exotic animals.
-Bottle-feed baby cows, goats, pigs, and lambs.
-There are also pony rides, a musical puppet show, and the Safari Tour Train ($2.50).
+This 10-acre park allows you to pet and feed most animals.
+See a large selection of rare and unusual monkeys, parrots, llamas, wallabies, reptiles, and other exotic animals.
+Bottle-feed baby pigs and hand-feed baby goats.
+There are also free pony rides, a musical puppet show, playgrounds, and the Safari Tour Train ($2.50).